-F. ELECTRONIC DEVICES:
+F. CONNECTIVITY & ELECTRONIC DEVICES:

-1. Cell phones and other electronic communication devices may not be turned on while in the preparation rooms, the competition rooms, or in the awards ceremony.
-EXCEPTION: Cell phones can be turned on in competition rooms to be used as timing devices, but they cannot be used for any other function during rounds of competition.

-- 2. Non-Internet connected computers, electronic storage, retrieval devices, etc. shall be allowed in rounds of Policy, Lincoln-Douglas and Public Forum Debate.
+- 1. Internet connectivity may be allowed at a tournament's discretion so long as the tournament reasonably attempts to provide access to all competitors.
+Use of the internet at a tournament should be placed in the invitation.
+The internet should not be used to communicate with people outside the room of competition. - 2.
+Should a tournament choose not to allow internet usage: - a.
+Cell phones and other electronic communication devices may not be turned on while in the preparation rooms, the competition rooms, or in the awards ceremony.
+EXCEPTION: Cell phones can be turned on in competition rooms to be used as timing devices, but they cannot be used for any other function during rounds of competition. - b.
+Non-Internet connected computers, electronic storage, retrieval devices, etc. shall be allowed in rounds of Policy, Lincoln-Douglas and Public Forum Debate.
 Connectivity to any person, machine, device, server outside the competition room, wired and/or wireless networks is strictly prohibited during all rounds.
-Other prohibited devices include cell phones and personal digital assistants; i.e., Palm, Treo, Blackberry, etc. - 3.
-Tablets and E-reader's, without sound or video capabilities, are now permitted in Prose Reading and Poetry Reading events. - 4.
-Non-internet connected laptops, E-reader's and tablets are now permitted in U.S. Extemporaneous Speaking and International Extemporaneous Speaking events. - 5.
-The uses of electronic devices, including cell phones without sound capabilities, are now permitted in Radio Speaking. - G. VIOLATIONS: A violation of any rule/regulation for an event will result in disgualification from the event.
+Other prohibited devices include cell phones and personal digital assistants; i.e., Palm, Treo, Blackberry, etc. - c.
+Non-internet connected laptops, E-reader's and tablets are permitted in U.S. Extemporaneous Speaking and International Extemporaneous Speaking events. - 3.
+Tablets and E-reader's, without sound or video capabilities, are permitted in Prose Reading and Poetry Reading events.

+- The uses of electronic devices, including cell phones without sound capabilities, are permitted in Radio Speaking. - F. VIOLATIONS: A violation of any rule/regulation for an event will result in disqualification from the event.
 Any official protest of a disqualification shall be directed to and ruled upon by the tournament grievance committee who has the authority to overturn a disqualification.